PeskyPotato/GrabIt/README.md

 You can also pass in a list of subreddits and users in the form of a txt file, with contains each subreddit on a newline.

     python3 RedditGrabber.py subs.txt

-This downloads the first 50 new submission from the user /u/spez and stores they by user then subreddit(i.e. spez/\<subreddit>/\<media>).

-    python3 RedditGrabber.py /u/spez --by_author --posts 50 --sort new

 Below are all the optional arguments that you can use: